Search Results - Romana, Pax

 Extent of the Roman Empire under Augustus.
 Yellow represents the extent of the Republic in 31 BCE, while green represents gradually conquered territories under the reign of Augustus, and pink areas represent [[client state }}

-The (Latin for ) is a roughly 200-year-long period of Roman history that is identified as a golden age of increased and sustained Roman imperialism, relative peace and order, prosperous stability, hegemonic power, and regional expansion, although the period also featured a number of revolts and wars, including the Roman-Persian wars.
+The (Latin for ; ) is a roughly 200-year-long period of ancient Rome that is identified as a golden age of increased and sustained Roman imperialism, prosperous stability, hegemonic power, regional expansion, and relative peace and order, although it still featured a number of internal revolts and external wars, including the Roman–Persian wars.
 Traditionally, the onset is understood to be the ascent of Augustus, who also founded the Roman principate, in 27 BCE.
 Conversely, the end of the era is considered as 180 CE with the death of Marcus Aurelius, the last of the "Five Good Emperors".

-During this approximately two century period, the Roman Empire achieved its greatest territorial extent in CE 117 (Emperor Trajan).
-Also, the empire had a peak population of 70 million people, accounting for 33% of the world's population.
-According to Cassius Dio, the dictatorial reign of Commodus, later followed by the Year of the Five Emperors and the Crisis of the Third Century, marked the descent "from a kingdom of gold to one of iron and rust".
+It was as part of this period that the Roman Empire achieved its greatest territorial extent under Trajan in 117 CE.
+Additionally, the Roman Empire's population is estimated to have peaked at 70 million people during the Pax Romana, accounting for 33% of the world's population.
+According to Cassius Dio, the dictatorial reign of Commodus, later followed by the Year of the Five Emperors and the Crisis of the Third Century, marked Rome's descent "from a kingdom of gold to one of iron and rust".
 Provided by Wikipedia

 • Showing 1 - 1 results of 1